p10rahulm/academic-paper-writing/readme.md

 Thus the lonely scientist trudges on and on, with no goal within view, no faithful for company and no harbours to seek.
 Yet, not a minute to be had and no limit to the collective dream.

 ---
+## Preface or An Ode to the Scientist

 The idea of doing something for posterity has always excited me as a goal for leading a life.
+My own journeys have taken me into forays across many fields and finally

 As I explored scientific history there were what seemed to me like champions, or the people .
 As Galileo and

 This pull of science that has been unique as it has been powerful in it's own way has created a .